skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     With this foundation in place, the next phase of our work will largely focus on solving the problem of how to optimize translating feedback from aircrew into actionable requirements.
-GearFit's Phase 2 MVP will focus on: channelizing feedback data to the proper program office or requirement manager; assisting with case management;
-    and leveraging feedback data to provide trends and analysis to leadership.
+GearFit's Phase 2 MVP will focus on: channelizing feedback data to the proper program office or requirement manager, assisting with case management, and leveraging feedback data to provide trends and analysis to leadership.
 In addition, the team will  focus on continually improving the feedback application and expanding user adoption, including additional aircrew and other types of personnel such as maintainers and